mudasobwa/mudasobwa.github.io/_posts/2021-10-14-md-with-pleasure.md

 ## Custom parsers

-`Md` allows to declare custom parsers for any opening sequence.
+`Md` allows declaring custom parsers for any opening sequence.
 For that to work, one should implement [`Md.Parser`](https://hexdocs.pm/md/Md.Parser.html) behaviour.
-For instance, to turn twitter handles into links, one might do:
+For instance, to turn Twitter handles into links, one might do:

 ```elixir
 defmodule My.Parsers.TwitterHandle do